quantdrent/ESP32-The-Index-Prescript/README.md

 `lookk at .ino for the full required libraries.`

 ## Instructions
-1. Click the code button and click download ZIP
+1. CLick the code button and download zip.
-2. Unzip and open .ino file and upload it to esp32 c3
+2. Solder the components like the provided schematics inside the images folder or scroll down. (you need to desolder the 1.3 oled screen goodluck)
-3. Wire it just like the schematic in pictures folder
+3. Open the IndexProxy folder and open  the IndexProxy.ino
-4. Transfer all audio from audio folder to a sd card and hook it up to the DF Player
+4. you can edit the prescripts.h to add more preloaded prescripts or check step 7
+5. Connect your esp32c3 and upload the code
-6. Assemble everything and there you go!
+6. check if everything works and put everything in the case

-If you want to send prescript via wifi connect to the wifi larpmachine from ur phone/laptop/pc and type http://192.168.4.1/ on ur browser.
+7. Connect your device (Phone/Laptop/Tablet) to the wifi **'LarpMachine'** or what ever you named it and open your browser and open **http://192.168.4.1/** and there should be a gui to send live prescripts or add more saved prescripts

 ## Images
 wip.